davinwang/C2TutorialsGo/README.md

 This is a tutorial written for Caffe2 which mocks google AlphaGo.

 ## Preprocess
-This program relies on [RocAlphaGo](https://github.com/Rochester-NRT/RocAlphaGo) project for Go rules and feature plane generation.
+The preprocess program relies on [RocAlphaGo](https://github.com/Rochester-NRT/RocAlphaGo) project for Go rules and feature plane generation.
-Since it is implemented in python instead of C/C++, the preprocess takes around 500 CPU hours for complete KGS data set.
+The preprocess takes around 500 CPU hours in python implementation for complete KGS data set.
+By 2017-09-10, the program switched to `Cython` implementation of RocAlphaGo, it is estimated to take 50 CPU hours for preprocess complete KGS data set.

 ## Supervised Learning - Policy Network
 According to [DeepMind](http://www.nature.com/nature/journal/v529/n7587/full/nature16961.html?foxtrotcallback=true), AlphaGo (conv=13 filters=192) can achieve 55.4% test accuracy after 20 epochs training.
 Test set is the first 1 million steps. i.e. KGS2004.
 The speed of each prediction is 4.8ms (on Kepler GPU).